[ Printer Friendly Version ] [ Report Abuse ]

 "And yet here we both are, Miss Bennett," she said.

 I swallowed.
-Vespertine's blasé act was giving me the creeps.
+Vespertine's blasι act was giving me the creeps.
 I'd expected anger and bluster, curses (of various kinds), ranting, even physical violence...
 But quiet musings and some feminist camaraderie?
 Not so much.

-"Here we both are," I admitted reluctantly, dawdling by the door.
+"Here we both are," I admitted reluctantly.
 What was this psycho trying to get at?

-"You and I are similar, Miss Bennett," Vespertine smiled softly.
+"You and I are similar, Miss Bennett," Vespertine smiled softly, mysteriously, as if she were bestowing upon me a precious secret.
 "I, like you, always wanted to stand out, to do something meaningful.
-And I, like you, always had to step aside for the boys to move past, take the spotlight and the credit.
-Your brother Aidan has always overshadowed you, no?
-I've experienced similar.
-We are similar, you see."
+And I, like you, always had to step aside for the other men to move past, take the spotlight and the credit.
+We're similar, you see."

-Vespertine's smile twisted into a sneer and, in that second, a streaking flash of barely-visible rage made her cool visage tremble.
+Vespertine's smile seemed to harden, slightly, and then it was twisting into a malevolent sneer.
 "As adorable as your idealism is, it won't take long for the real-life experience to prove the opposite.
 We're the same, Miss Bennett, because we're both ambitious women.
 You'll realize that one day."

 "You're a murderer," I spat, slicing through all her saccharine manipulation and vague, watery wording.
-Her voice was like hypnosis, and I had to center myself, to remember why I was here.
-She was a murderer — she wanted to kill me.
-This was the point, this was what I had to hold on to and remember: Vespertine was a bad person.
-She'd broken the law and now I had to face her and make things right.
+This was the point, this was what I had to hold on to and remember: Vespertine was trying to kill people.
+She was unhinged.

-"No, I'm an assassin," Vespertine shot back, and an ugly vein pulsed against her forehead.
-She was cracking.
+"No, I'm an assassin," Vespertine shot back insistently, her voice rising, and an ugly vein began to pulse against her forehead.
 "And I'm doing what's right."

 "You stole the sword!"
-I yelled.
+I yelled back, anger seizing control and making the words fall rashly, harshly from my mouth.
 "You stole it and pinned the crime on me!"

 "Of course I did!"
 Vespertine shrieked vehemently, black hair whirling through the air as she lunged towards me.
-I almost stumbled back into the wall, my heartrate spiking automatically.
-Adrenaline was making my body buzz; it had turned my thoughts into addled fizz.
+I hastily stumbled backwards, face blanching with shock at her sudden, volatile switch in demeanor.
 "Someone had to take the fall!
 You messed up, Miss Bennett, you got in the way and the only choice I had was to fix the mess you made!"

 "By turning me into a felon?!"
-As scary and unhinged as Vespertine was acting, a combination of fight-or-flight response and, surprisingly, unbridled anger was making it hard for me to back down.
+As scary and unhinged as Vespertine was acting, I'd become too furious to back down.
+Recovering my composure, I took a threatening step forward, chest heaving up and down.
 "I'm a fifteen-year-old girl!
-You're an educator!
-I did not 'mess up' — I just foiled your stupid evil plan and was punished for it!"
+I did not 'mess up' I just foiled your stupid evil plan and you used me as a scapegoat!"

 "Where is the Minister?"
-Vespertine screeched, and I stumbled backwards once more, flinching.
+She screeched, and I tried not to flinch at her shrill tone.
 "Where is he?"

 "You'll never find out!"